majeau-bettez/opendata_jie/authorGuidelines_additions.md

 \[Could be after 12.
 Suporting Information\]

-Except for data that is directly represented in the figures and tables of the manuscript (See 10.
+Except for data that are directly represented in the figures and tables of the manuscript (See 10.
 Artwork, figures and tables), there is no mandatory publication of data in support of research articles submitted to the *Journal of Industrial Ecology*.